AMARNATHKV/CertiApp-dapp/README.md

     alert('Failed to issue certificate.
 Please try again.');
   }
 };
-Verifying a Certificate
+## Verifying a Certificate
 Anyone can verify certificates by entering the certificate ID on the Home page.
 Data is pulled directly and securely from the blockchain!

-🤝 How to Contribute
+## 🤝 How to Contribute
 We love contributions! 💡 Fork the repository, report issues, or submit pull requests.
 Let’s make CertiHub even better together! 🚀

-📜 License
+## 📜 License
 This project is licensed under the MIT License.
 View the LICENSE file for more details.

-👩‍💻 Happy building! 🚀 Let’s reshape the future of credentials! ✨
+👩‍💻Happy building!🚀 Let’s reshape the future of credentials! ✨